pivotal-cf/pivotal-ui/README.md

 # Using PivotalUI on your project

 1. [Download the latest release](https://github.com/pivotal-cf/pivotal-ui/releases).
 1. Unzip the release archive and move the resulting directory into your project.
-(If you are using Rails, create a folder called 'vendor/assets/pui-vX.X.X', and unzip the zip file inside of that folder.)
 1. Link to the css file in your html template to include the styles.
 1. Add a script tag to your html template to use the javascript.
 1. Use the css classes (reference the [styleguide](https://github.com/pivotal-cf/pivotal-ui#styleguide) for examples and usage)